 Letter Grade Grade Points

 S 10

-A 9
+А 9

 В 8

 С 7

 D 6

-E 5
+Е 5

 U 0

 W 0

 I 0

 AB 0

-- "W" denotes withdrawal from the course. - "I" denotes inadequate attendance and hence prevention from semester end examination - "U" denotes unsuccessful performance in the course. - "AB" denotes absence for the semester end examination. - 17.2 A student who earns a minimum of five grade points ('E' grade) in a course is declared to have successfully completed the course.
-Such a course cannot be repeated by the student for improvement of grade. - 17.3 The results, after awarding of grades, shall be signed by the Chairman of the
+&quot;W" denotes withdrawal from the course.

-Class Committee and Head of the Department / Dean of the School and it shall be declared by the Controller of Examinations.
+- 17.2 A student who earns a minimum of five grade points ('E' grade) in a course is declared to have successfully completed the course.
+Such a course cannot be repeated by the student for improvement of grade. - 17.3 The results, after awarding of grades, shall be signed by the Chairman of the Class Committee and Head of the Department/Dean of the School and it shall be declared by the Controller of Examinations.